BuoySoftware/guides/migrations/README.md

 The concept of interwoven data changes does not need to be limited to the 3 phased approach, but is the main cause of our usage of it.
-Another benefit of interwoven data changes with schema changes is that if a data change fails it it will fail after the schema change and not allow the rest of the migrations to run.
-Allowing for easier troubleshooting and follow up of migrations that did not run.
+Another benefit of interwoven data changes with schema changes is that if a data change fails, it will fail after the schema change and not allow the rest of the migrations to run.
+This allows for easier troubleshooting and follow up of migrations that did not run.

 #### Slow Roll Releases

-Another way to solve this issue is to slowly rolling out a release.
+Another way to solve this issue is to slowly roll out a release.
 This means going one release at a time instead of all the way to the final release.

 ## Functions